Legacy-Edition-Minigames/ModTools/README.md

 When using the datapack, please use 1.18.2, not 1.19, it may be a while until LEB takes 1.19 worlds

+For more information on how to use this, please view the [documentation](https://github.com/DBTDerpbox/LEB-ModTools/wiki)!

 ### Credits

 LEB ModTools project - [Emmie](https://github.com/DBTDerpbox)